Thank you for reading our post, please rate this article at the end.

 Speed of Arrow

-First, let’s discuss the requisite components to make the flight of an arrow rapid.
-Numerous significant components imply the draw weight of the bow the draw range, and the arrow’s weight.
+First, let’s discuss the requisite components to make an arrow’s flight rapid.
+Numerous components imply the bow’s draw weight, draw range, and arrow weight.

 It is marketed that a few of the quickest bows in the market will shoot arrows at rates of up to 100 feet per minute.